 I love the colour, feel and look of the bag.
 The Filson light tan twill is a bit light for my tastes, but the caramel tin cloth is much more worn in looking.
 After a bit of use, the bag sags a little when loaded, but never loses its shape (with my gear anyway) and fits comfortably on the hip.
 How a bag looks is not important.
 No, that's crap, actually it is, it really is.
 You may as well like your stuff.
 It is also elegantly simple.

 Comfort and carrying are excellent.
-I do not know what makes one bag better on the shoulder than another, but Billingham, Domke and Filson have the secret.
+I do not know what makes one bag better on the shoulder than another, but Billingham, Domke, Think Tank and Filson know the secret.
 I have found myself wearing this one on the shoulder rather than cross body and enjoy the way it sits.

 It is made to last.
-The workmanship is a full level above brands like ONA and on par with, but different to, a Billingham and their support (in the U.S.) is excellent.
+The workmanship is a full level above brands like ONA and on par with, but different to, a Billingham.
+Their support (in the U.S.) is excellent.
 It will last as long as my old F2 Domke and outlast their newer bags, especially the wax wear ones.
 There were a few loose threads sewn into the leather trim, but no wonky stitching or poor finish.

 A little thing first.
 I may be missing something here, but why do (many) bag makers put a rear pocket on their bags that is weather proof and then don't bother to put either a flap cover over it or holes in the bottom to let the water run out!
 Really!
 Nice bucket guys.